How does COVID-19 affect my research?

 If your application contains confidential commercial information please submit the declaration form available to the right of the screen.

-Please email the IBC Secretary with a description of the proposed exempt dealing, including a description of the exempt host, the exempt vector and the genetic modification.
-This email will be reviewed by the University Recombinant DNA Monitoring Committee and the applicant will be advised in writing that the application has been approved and that work on the project may commence.
+Submit theproposed exempt dealing, including a description of the exempt host, the exempt vector and the genetic modification through the REMS system .
+This will be reviewed by the University Recombinant DNA Monitoring Committee and the applicant will be advised of the outcome via the system when the project may commence.

 Notifiable Low Risk Dealings (NLRDs)

-Please fill out the appropriate NLRD form available to the right of the screen (either Plant Research or Non-Plant Research). see the About GMOs page for helpful information about what constitutes an NLRD and tips for completing the form.
-The University Recombinant DNA Monitoring Committee will advise the applicant in writing that the application has been approved and that work on the project may commence.
-The final document must be signed by the applicant.
-This original document will be held on file by the Research Ethicsteam.
+See the About GMOs Page for helpful information about what constitutes an NLRD and tips for completing the form on the REMS system.
+The University Recombinant DNA Monitoring Committee will advise the applicant via the REMS system when the dealing has been approved and that work on the project may commence.
+Approved dealings may be accessed and downloaded at any time from the REMS system

 Dealings Not Involving Intentional Release (DNIRs)

 Please fill out the DNIR form available to the right of screen - see the About GMOs page for helpful information.
-The application will initially be reviewed by the IBC.
-Once the IBC has completed its review, the application must be signed by the applicant, the DVC of The Australian National University and the Chair of the University Recombinant DNA Monitoring Committee.
+The application will initially be reviewed by the University Recombinant DNA Monitoring Committee.
+Once the University Recombinant DNA Monitoring Committee has completed its review, the application must be signed by the applicant, the DVC of The Australian National University and the Chair of the University Recombinant DNA Monitoring Committee.
 The application will then be sent to the OGTR for a risk assessment and risk management process which may take 90 working days or more.

 Work on the project MUST NOT commence until the application has been approved by the OGTR and a Licence to undertake the work has been received in writing by The Australian National University and the applicant.